sourestdeeds/firefly/README.md

 minimal.
 TESS aims for 50 ppm photometric precision on stars with a TESS magnitude of 9-15.

-In this work, we make use of a novel transit fitting program, TransitFit (Hayes et al., 2021a), which is capable of using information about the host and planet parameters, alongside the observation filters to couple stellar limb-darkening coefficients across wavelengths.
+In this work, I make use of a novel transit fitting program, TransitFit (Hayes et al., 2021a), which is capable of using information about the host and planet parameters, alongside the observation filters to couple stellar limb-darkening coefficients across wavelengths.
 It was primarily designed for use with transmission spectroscopy studies,